MuhammadHammad001/Multiplier-using-Russian-Peasent-algorithm/README.md

   ```
    cd Multiplier-using-Russian-Peasent-algorithm
   ```
+3. Create a new project and add all the source files and the testbenches that you need(for now, I am only adding the testbench for the topmodule).
+Then compile all the files and simulate to observe the results.

 ## Getting Started
 First of all, let's start with the basics.
 We will first understand the working of the Russian Peasent algorithm and then move on to the Systemverilog datapath and controller design.
 ### Overview of Peasent Multiplication